First off, congratulations on your new role as CFO!

 Trovata allows you to aggregate data from across all corporate bank accounts into one central platform – a single source of truth.
 Cash flow forecasts are generated automatically and, through machine learning, become more accurate over time.

-On top of that, Trovata’s generative AI assistant—the first of its kind—can help get instant answers to the cash flow questions that matter.
+On top of that, Trovata’s AI tool—the first of its kind—can help get instant answers to the cash flow questions that matter.

 With Trovata’s automated cash flow solutions and AI at your fingertips, you no longer need to manually entering data into spreadsheets every day like it’s Groundhog Day.

-Let Trovata do all the heavy lifting so that you can focus more energy on higher-value tasks such as strategy development and long-term planning initiatives.
-It’s free to get started and try it for yourself.
+Let Trovata do all the heavy lifting so that you can focus more energy on higher-value tasks.
+Book a demo today.